astropy/astropy/docs/coordinates/galactocentric.rst

 where :math:`\hat{\boldsymbol{x}}_{\rm GC} = (1,0,0)^{\mathsf{T}}`.

-The final transformation is to account for the height of the Sun above the Galactic midplane by rotating about the final :math:`y''` axis by the angle :math:`\theta= \sin^{-1}(z_\odot / d_{\rm GC})`:
+The final transformation accounts for the (specified) height of the Sun above the Galactic midplane by rotating about the final :math:`y''` axis by the angle :math:`\theta= \sin^{-1}(z_\odot / d_{\rm GC})`: